Search

 Get advice to give children the right tools to help them make smarter choices about what they share.

-Get advice on how to help your child if they have sent or received a nude or sext and minimise it’s negative impact
+Get advice on helping your child if they’ve sent or received a nude or sext and minimise it’s impact.

-See a list of organisations that can support you and your child and other resources to support them online.
+See a list of organisations that can support you and your child.

 What is sextortion?